Fishest/prototype/README.md

 can then be imported into the programs as well.
 Please see the applications help screen for more details "./life -h".

-The second application, life_gui, supports visualizing the a Grid ayout through the creation of a user interface.
-The interface is built around the QT framework and thus should would on any platform.
+The second application, life_gui, supports visualizing of the Grid layout through the creation of a user interface.
+The interface is built around the QT framework and thus should work on any platform.
 The QT version allows for customizing the Color of the different cells as well as the size of the different cells.
 This application supports many of the same feature as life and also has a help screen in which more informaiton can be found "./life_gui -h".
+One feature that may be particularly useful is the -c option.
+This option will open up a control dialog window that can be used to control how the simulations progress.

 Technical Breakdown
 --------------------------------------------------------------------